History of Go: Traditional Korean Go: Sunjang Baduk

+History in Japan

+Early period

-Go is believed to have been introduced to Japan by Kibi no Makibi who had studied in Tang China at the beginning of the 8th century.
-But the Taihō Code, enacted in 701 CE, has a description of Go and therefore the game may have been introduced a little earlier.
+Go is believed to have been introduced to Japan by Kibi no Makibi (695–775) who had studied in Tang China at the beginning of the 8th century.
+But the Taihō Code, enacted in 701 CE, has a description of Go and therefore the game may have been introduced slightly earlier, possibly from Korea.
 The approximate period can be confirmed by the Middle Chinese pronunciation 圍棋 *ɦʉi ɡɨ, which was loaned into Old Japanese as *wigə/wigo2 (= man'yōgana 井碁), later becoming the modern Japanese mixed kan-on/go-on reading 囲碁 igo.

-After it was introduced from China, Go came to be actively played during the Nara period (710–794 CE), and during the following Heian period (794–1185 CE) Go was a favourite aristocratic pastime, as is described in typical literary works of this period such as The Pillow Book and The Tale of Genji.
+After it was introduced (from either Korea or China), Go came to be actively played during the Nara period (710–794 CE), and during the following Heian period (794–1185 CE) Go became a favourite aristocratic pastime, as is described in classic Heian literary works such as The Pillow Book and The Tale of Genji.
+During the Heian, skill in Go came to be considered to be a mark of aristocratic refinement.